-On Mon, Sep 9, 2019 at 12:57 AM Craig McLean - NOAA Federal <craig.mclean@noaa.gov> wrote: Dear Colleagues,
+On Sep 9, 2019, at 12:55 AM, Craig McLean - NOAA Federal <[craig.mclean@noaa.gov](mailto:craig.mclean@noaa.gov)> wrote:

+Dear Colleagues,

 The fierce storm we know as Hurricane Dorian has concluded its ferocious path through the Bahamas and along the US East Coast.
 Many of you have contributed to the excellent science that has underpinned the forecasts and current understanding of storms such as this one, which accelerated quite rapidly in intensity.
 The storm also presented challenges in track which improved with enhanced observations.
 We know that our collective work, from the scientists in the aircraft penetrating the storm, to the scientists deploying the glider picket line, to the modelers and folks working the physics of the storms, across OAR and in our CI's, and across all NOAA Lines, we are working the problem in order to give the NWS forecasters the best tools we possibly can to keep America and our neighbors safe.
 Thank you.